Baymax-chen/EMVD/README.md

 CRVD Dataset

 # Results
-ISO average raw psnr:42.02663828222903,iso frame average raw ssim:0.9800832728501636 in CRVD datasets, which is still lower than the experiment results mentioned in paper.
+ISO average raw psnr:42.02, iso frame average raw ssim:0.9800 in CRVD datasets, which is still lower than the experiment results mentioned in paper.

 # Acknowledgement
 This implementations are inspired by following projects:
 - [RViDeNet]  (https://github.com/cao-cong/RViDeNet)

 *Many thanks for coming here!
 It will be highly appreciated if you offer any suggestion.
 Support me by starring or forking this repo., please.*